selfishprimate/gerillass-docs/content/docs/latest/breakpoint.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-If you set the `mode` option to `only` you'll see that the result will be as same as the first example.
+If you set the `mode` option to `only` you'll see that the result will be as similar as the first example.
+The code below will apply styles only if your browser's viewport is equal to `1200px`.
 {{< highlight scss >}}
 .element{
     @include gls-breakpoint(only, 1200px) {